 In fact, a recent survey from payment app Circle found that half of millennial-age folks expect to pay for their wedding themselves.

-In reality, though, with the average U.S. wedding costing some $33,000, more often than not, everyone winds up chipping in.
+In reality, though, with the average U.S. wedding costing nearly $34,000, more often than not, everyone winds up chipping in.

 “Mostly the bride’s parents contribute a large chunk to the wedding expenses while the groom’s parents will host the rehearsal dinner and pay for the honeymoon,” says Haines Greenberg.